elzurdo/elzurdo.github.io/_posts/2022-06-29-precision-is-the-goal.md

 #### Region of Practical Equivalence (ROPE)
 The Region of Practical Equivalence, as mentioned by JK,

-> Indicates a small range of parameter values that are considered to be practically equivalent to the null value for purposes of a particular application.
+> indicates a small range of parameter values that are considered to be practically equivalent to the null value for purposes of a particular application.

-In other words, take your null value, and decide the upper and lower boundaries that your case study consideres to be for all practical reasons and considerations equivalent.
+In other words, take the null value, and decide the upper and lower boundaries that the case study consideres to be for all practical reasons and considerations equivalent.

 E.g, ....